datocms/old-website/source/docs/concepts/api-basics.html.md

 ## Account Management API

-The Site Management API (SMA), available at https://api.datocms.com/frontend, is a read-write API for managing your account Sites.
+The Account Management API (AMA), available at https://api.datocms.com/frontend, is a read-write API for managing your account Sites.
 The API requires you to authenticate as a DatoCMS account.
 It covers several use cases, such as:

 [Read the reference documentation for the Account Management API](/docs/api/ama.html)